 Our specialist accidents at work lawyers have helped thousands of people recover physically and financially following an accident at work and can help you get the compensation you need to get your life back on track.
 To discuss your specific circumstances with an expert accident at work lawyer, call us today on 0800 988 8082 or complete our online enquiry form and one of our team will get back to you as soon as possible.
 We look forward to hearing from you, and to helping you get the compensation you deserve.

 There are many ways in which you may have been injured in your place of work.
-Slipping and tripping is the most common cause of most injuries in UK workplaces, according to the Health and Safety Executive (HSE) and the UK Slip Resistance Group (UKSRG).
-In the period 2016/2017, over 25% of non-fatal injuries to employees were due to a slip, trip or fall on the same level.
+Slips and trips at work are the most common causes of most injuries in UK workplaces, according to the Health and Safety Executive (HSE).
+In the period 2020/2021, 33% of non-fatal injuries to employees were due to a slip, trip or fall on the same level.
+You can read case studies in respect of some of our successful claims on behalf of clients for slips and trips here (where our client slipped on ice at work) and here.
 Slips at work can also lead to other accidents, such as injury from machinery, burns and falls from height.

 We regularly help clients make compensation claims for accidents at work, including for:

 - Slips, trips and falls